Five Books on Mathematical Thinking and Its Beauty

 Finally, if you do want to read a deep and wide history of mathematics, from the Babylonians until at least the twentieth century, here are two more books that don't contain formulas or complicated theorems.
 Instead, they put mathematics in its historical context, with slightly different focuses, but with similar clarity and depth.

-If you’ve read any of the books I mentioned here or want to recommend some yourself, just reply to the email newsletter or write a comment on the website.
-There’s no such thing as too big of a library.
+If you've read any of the books I mentioned here or want to recommend some yourself, feel free to write a comment below.
+There's no such thing as too big of a library.